varunoberoi/deepstream.io-website-old/pages/docs/client.md

 optional: true
 desc: A function that will be called once the response to the authentication request is received.

 Authenticates the client against the server.
-To learn more about how authentication works, please have a look at the [Authentication and Permissioning tutorial](../tutorials/authentication_and_permissioning.html).
+To learn more about how authentication works, please have a look at the [Authentication](../tutorials/authentication.html) and [Permissioning](../tutorials/permissioning.html) tutorials.

 Callback will be called with three arguments: success (Boolean), errorEvent (String) and errorMessage (String)